San Francisco 1980s

 Local Eccentrics

-The most famous local eccentric of the late 20th century was probably Jim Jones—who was a little before my time, but back in the day, he founded a cult-like church, moved the congregation to Guyana, and convinced the entire flock to commit mass suicide by poisoning.
-Another notable personage was Anton LaVey from the Church…
+The most famous local eccentric from San Francisco in the late 20th century was probably Jim Jones—a little before my time, but back in the day, he founded a cult-like church, moved the congregation to Guyana, and convinced the entire flock to commit mass suicide by poisoning.
+Another notable personage was Anton LaVey from the…

 Read more: Local Eccentrics